molly/w3igg-crossposter/README.md

 - `--no-confirm`: Skip the confirmation step, which previews the post text and prompts you to check the screenshot(s) that will be posted
+- `--use-prev`: Use screenshots and post information stored from a past run
+- `--debug`: Show more verbose debug messages

 Mutually exclusive optional flags: